joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_the_passions/of_the_causes_of_sorrow_or_pain/prologue.md

 (2) Whether desire is a cause of sorrow?
 (3) Whether the craving for unity is a cause of sorrow?
 (4) Whether an irresistible power is a cause of sorrow?

+* Whether Sorrow Is Caused By The Loss Of Good Or By The Presence Of Evil?
+* Whether Desire Is A Cause Of Sorrow?
+* Whether The Craving For Unity Is A Cause Of Sorrow?
+* Whether An Irresistible Power Is A Cause Of Sorrow?